silverstripe/silverstripe-framework/docs/en/reference/templates.md

 		<% end_loop %>
 	</ul>

 This loops over the children of a page, and generates an unordered list showing the `Title` property from each one.
 Note that `$Title` *inside* the loop refers to the `Title` property on each object that is looped over, not the current page.
+This is know as the `Scope` of the template.
+For more information about `Scope` see the section below.

 To refer to the current page's `Title` property inside the loop, you can do `$Up.Title`.
 More about `Up` later.

 `$Me` can be used to refer to the current object context the template is rendered with.